Polydile/dile-confirm/README.md

 ## Properties

-- **opened**: Bolean property used to change the modal state, false is closed / true means open.
+- **opened**: Bolean property used to change the confirm modal state, false is closed / true means open.
 - **cancelLabel**: The text to the cancel button.
 - **acceptLabel**: The text to the accept button.